hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 **Description**:   In order to notify financial events related to your payment system, such as a new settlement file created, the HiPay platform can send your application a settlement file by FTP/SFTP.

-**Procedure**: To set up your financial file transfer system, you must login into your HiPay Fullservice back office and go to *“Integration -> File Transfer*”.
+**Procedure**: To set up your financial file transfer system, you must login into your HiPay Enterprise back office and go to *“Integration -> File Transfer*”.

 *Configuration screen*
 ![](images/media/image4.jpg)